MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-personalize-visuals.md

 [!INCLUDE[consumer-appliesto-ynnn](../includes/consumer-appliesto-ynnn.md)]

 It's hard to make one visual that satisfies everyone's requirements.
-But, when a colleague shares a report with you, you may want to make changes to the visuals -- without having to ask your colleague to make the change for you.
+But, when a colleague shares a report with you, you may want to make changes to the visuals -- without having to ask your colleague to make the changes for you.

 Maybe you'd like to swap what's on the axis, change the visual type, or add something to the tooltip.
 With the **Personalize this visual** feature, make the changes yourself and when you have the visual the way you want it, save it as a bookmark to come back to.
 You don't even need edit permission for the report.